 For the vast majority of schools/departments, the credits gained whilst studying abroad through this programme will count towards your Nottingham degree.

-Each school/department participating in the U21/University-wide programme has a member of academic staff who acts as the school coordinator and is responsible for approving your academic study while abroad, and for providing advice and support on all academic matters.
+Each school/department participating in the University-wide programme has a member of academic staff who acts as the school coordinator and is responsible for approving your academic study while abroad, and for providing advice and support on all academic matters.
 To find out the name of your school coordinator, please see Study Abroad Opportunities by School.
-These are correct for students going abroad during 2013/14.
+These are correct for students going abroad during 2014/15.

 How much will it cost?

-Students who are accepted to study abroad through the U21/University-wide programme continue to pay tuition fees to The University of Nottingham; no fees are payable to the host university.
-Students who study abroad during 2013/14 will be eligible for a tuition fee reduction.
+Students who are accepted to study abroad through the University-wide programme continue to pay tuition fees to The University of Nottingham; no fees are payable to the host university.
+Students who study abroad during 2014/15 will be eligible for a tuition fee reduction.

 For general information on costs at each of our partner universities, please see our Partner University Factsheets.

-There are a number of grants, bursaries and scholarships provided by the University of Nottingham for students studying abroad.
-For further information, download our Financing your Study Abroad period factsheet for students who are studying abroad during 2013/14.
+There are a number of grants, bursaries and scholarships provided by the University of Nottingham for students studying abroad, depending on study abroad destination and household income.

-For information on financial support from Student Finance England please download the relevant factsheet from Student Services.
+For information on financial support from Student Finance England, Northern Ireland or Wales please download the relevant factsheet from Student Services.

 Students who will be studying abroad at Lund University, the University of Amsterdam or University College Dublin should be eligible for an Erasmus grant.
 For further information please see our Study in Europe page.